-With the weather growing cooler, you may have noticed your skin feeling dryer than usual.
-This is because different seasons place different strain on the skin.
-Your skin will not have the same needs all year around!
+When autumn comes around, you might notice your skin feeling dryer and tighter than usual.
+Different seasons place different strain on the skin, so your skin won’t have the same needs all year around!
 In winter, temperatures may drop significantly, and the air can be drier than the other months.
 In summer, the sun and sea can be harsh and drying on your skin.

 So, in order to keep your skin balanced all year around you may have to adapt your skincare routines!
 Read this post to find out how.

 In winter (or whatever the cooler months are where you live!) the weather can be particularly harsh on our skin, as it is cooler and dryer.
-And when we’re not outside facing the elements, our heaters and AC dry the skin as well!
-This means the skin tends to lose more moisture, meaning that it can easily get dehydrated, so you might have to adapt your skincare routines.
+And when we’re not outside facing the elements, our heaters and AC can dehydrate and dry the skin as well!

 Hydration and moisture